-We collect revenues for network services from the Member Systems and Oglethorpe pursuant to the transmission agreements discussed under "Corporate History and Information" and "Rates and Regulation."
+We collect revenues for network services from the Member Systems and Oglethorpe Power pursuant to the transmission agreements discussed under "Corporate History and Information" and "Rates and Regulation."
 Such revenues are in the form of fixed payments based on our expected net costs and the net margins required under the Indenture.
-Network services revenues were 1.3% higher in 2022 compared to 2021 due to changes in revenue caused by higher parity expenses offset by lower depreciation expenses.
-Network services revenues were 7.5% higher in 2021 compared to 2020 due to the changes in revenues caused by higher parity expenses, and higher operations and maintenance expenses.
+Network services revenues were 10.7% higher in 2023 compared to 2022.
+This was due in part to increased operation and maintenance expenses, interest expense and depreciation expense.
+Network services revenues were 1.3% higher in 2022 compared to 2021 due to higher parity expense offset by lower depreciation expense.